The Bride Comes to Yellow Sky: Setting

 The story takes place in three main locations in the late 1800s: the train, the Weary Gentleman saloon, and outside Sheriff Jack Potter's house.
-The train and saloon help to set the period.
-A time where trains are a major form of transportation and in Yellow Sky's case, one of the only ways to get there.
+The train and saloon help to set the period, a time when trains are a major form of transportation and in Yellow Sky's case, one of the only ways to get there.
 The saloon acts as a way to give insight and backstory to the two main characters, Jack and Scratchy.
 We get a perspective on the two from side characters in the story.
 The Sheriff's house, an immovable object in Scratchy's warpath, is the final scene of the story.

 Presently there came the spectacle of a madman churning himself into deepest rage over the immobility of a house.
 He fumed at it as the winter wind attacks a prairie cabin in the North.
 To the distance, there should have gone the sound of a tumult like the fighting of two hundred Mexicans.
 As necessity bade him, he paused for breath or to reload his revolvers.